gopasspw/gopass/docs/setup.md

 * Validity: 5 to 10 years is a good default.
 * Enter your real name and primary email address.
 * A comment is not necessary.
-* Passphrase: Make sure to pick a very long passphrase, not just a simple password.
+* Pass phrase: Make sure to pick a very long pass phrase, not just a simple password.
 Remember this should be stronger than any of the secrets you store in the password store.
 You can configure the GPG Agent later to save you repetitive typing.

 Now, you have created a public and private key pair.
 If you don't know what that means, of if you are not familiar with GPG, we highly recommend you do a little reading on the subject.
 Check out the following manuals: